pletzer/pyterp_tests/docs/report.md

 # Comparison of regridding packages used for climate/weather data

+Alex Pletzer, 13 March 2017

 ## Overview

-Regridding, that is the process of mapping fields from a source grid to another destination grid, is widely used in pre- and post-processing tools.
+Regridding, that is the process of mapping fields from one grid to another, is widely used in pre- and post-processing tools.
 Here we provide a comparison of regridding tools in terms of:

  * Accuracy
  * Numerical performance (execution time and memory footprint)
- * And their ability to handle masking (invalid data)
+ * Their ability to handle masking (invalid data)

 We will use 2D structured grids for input data.
 Uniform latitude/longitude grids will be used as target grids (most regridding packages support any type of target grids).

 The regridding tools we considered are:

- * Iris built-in regridding
- * libcf 1.6.9
- * sigrid
- * ESMF 7.0
+ * Iris 1.10.0-DEV's built-in regridding.
+Iris is community driven Python library for analyzing earth science data sets.
+Iris can be installed with `conda install -c scitools iris`.
+ * libcf 1.6.9 and its Python interface.
+Libcf was developed at UCAR to address the need to produce and read CF compliant files.
+The library also supports regriding.
+Libcf can be installed with `pip install pycf`.
+ * sigrid, a github project that computes the intersection of structured grids: `git clone https://github.com/pletzer/sigrid && cd sigrid && python setup.py install`
+ * The Earth System Modeling Framework ESMF 7.0 is a high performance software for building coupled earth modeling applications.
+ESMF includes a regridding class with a Python callable interface: [https://www.earthsystemcog.org/projects/esmf/]

- The considered interpolation methods are bilinear and conservative.
-Bilinear is suitable for nodal data whereas conservative should be applied to cell centred data for which there is a need to conserve global quantities such as mass, energy, etc. None of these methods are appropriate for vector fields for which the components are staggered (eg Arakawa C-grid staggering).
+Two regridding methods are considered: _bilinear_ and _conservative_.
+Bilinear is suitable for nodal data whereas conservative should be applied to cell centred data.
+Conservative regridding conserves global quantities such as mass, energy, etc. None of these methods are appropriate for vector fields for which the components are staggered (eg Arakawa C-grid staggering).

  The capabilities of the considered regridding tools are summarized below: